Getting a Mortgage After an Individual Voluntary Agreement (IVA)

 In some cases, an IVA won’t be suitable and there will be other ways of managing your debt.

-In some cases where liabilities far outweigh assets and income you might need to file for bankruptcy.
+If your liabilities significantly exceed your assets and income, you might need to consider filing for bankruptcy.

 IVAs have become increasingly common over the last two decades and many people who have them wonder whether they can still get a mortgage.